phip1611/nixos-configs/common/module/README.md

 home-manager itself as this doesn't work conditionally with Nix via a NixOS configuration option.

+## Overlays

+The module automatically adds the relevant overlays from this repository to `config.nixpkgs.overlays`.

 ## Additional Notes

 Some NixOS options require a restart of the system to have a fully applied NixOS